OscarGodson/EpicEditor/README.md

 * `file`
   * `name`: If no file exists with this name a new one will be made, otherwise the existing will be opened.
   * `defaultContent`: The content to show if no content exists for that file.
+  * `autoSave`: How often to auto save the file in milliseconds.
+Set to `false` to turn off auto saving.
 * `theme`
   * `editor`: The theme for the editor which is a textarea inside of an iframe.
   * `preview`: The theme for the previewer which is a div of content inside of an iframe.